databricks/spark-redshift/README.md

 ## Installation

-This library requires Apache Spark 1.4+ and Amazon Redshift 1.0.963+.
+This library requires Apache Spark 2.0+ and Amazon Redshift 1.0.963+.

+For version that works with Spark 1.x, please check for the [1.x branch](https://github.com/databricks/spark-redshift/tree/branch-1.x).

 You may use this library in your applications with the following dependency information:

 **Scala 2.10**

 ```
 groupId: com.databricks
 artifactId: spark-redshift_2.10
-version: 1.0.0
+version: 2.0.0-SNAPSHOT
 ```

 **Scala 2.11**
 ```
 groupId: com.databricks
 artifactId: spark-redshift_2.11
-version: 1.0.0
+version: 2.0.0-SNAPSHOT
 ```

 You will also need to provide a JDBC driver that is compatible with Redshift.
 Amazon recommend that you use [their driver](http://docs.aws.amazon.com/redshift/latest/mgmt/configure-jdbc-connection.html), which is distributed as a JAR that is hosted on Amazon's website.
 This library has also been successfully tested using the Postgres JDBC driver.